 At acquisition, the Company recorded an accrual of approximately \$125 million for estimated probable losses on Thorn litigation, including \$34.5 million related to Fogie v.
 Thorn Americas, Inc. and Willis v.
 Thorn Americas, Inc. The Company was indemnified by the seller for losses relating to the Fogie and Willis cases, and had recorded a corresponding receivable.
-As of December 31, 2000 approximately \$110 million has been paid in settlement of certain of the acquired litigation.
-Details regarding acquired litigation and related settlements are described in Note K.
+As of December 31, 2000 approximately \$115 million has been paid in settlement of certain of the acquired litigation and for legal fees.
+Details regarding acquired litigation, related settlements and accrued litigation costs are described in Note K.